Opening reception: Saturday, September 30 from 2 to 4 p.m.

 On view is a wide array of original picture book illustrations spanning her career, including the entire series of artwork for her most recent book, MY BED: Enchanting Ways to Fall Asleep around the World.
 Also on display are recent pieces that explore cultural diversity, migration, fashion, the natural world, and a range of social narratives, from the everyday to topical subjects.

-Cover image: Harvest Time
+Exhibition image: Harvest Time

 For more information about Salley Mavor, visit her extensive website HERE.